QubesOS/qubes-doc/external/os-guides/centos.md

 # CentOS Template

-If you would like to use a stable, predictable, manageable and reproducible distribution in your AppVMs, you can install the CentOS template, provided by Qubes in ready to use binary package.
+If you would like to use a stable, predictable, manageable and reproducible distribution in your AppVMs, you can install the CentOS template, provided by PedOS in ready to use binary package.

 For the minimal version, please see [Minimal TemplateVMs](/doc/templates/minimal/)